awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/applications-console.md

 **To access the application management console**

-1. Open the [Elastic Beanstalk console](https://console.aws.amazon.com/elasticbeanstalk), and then, in the regions drop\-down list, select your region\.
+1. Open the [Elastic Beanstalk console](https://console.aws.amazon.com/elasticbeanstalk), and then, in the **Regions** list, select your AWS Region\.

-1. In the navigation pane, choose **Applications**, and then choose your application's name on the list\.
+1. In the navigation pane, choose **Applications**, and then choose your application's name from the list\.
 **Note**
 If you have many applications, use the search bar to filter the application list\.